SamKazan/Hydrologic-Cycle/README.md

 Rmarkdown file used to generate the slides can be found in this repository.

-You can find this on Rpubs:
+You can find slides on Rpubs:
 https://rpubs.com/SamK_Data/1000317